Periodicals are titles that are published on a regular and/or continuing basis. Examples include:

 - journals like Monthly Labor Review or the Journal of Accountancy

 Find out more about the difference between magazines and journals.

-The Periodicals Department is located on the second floor of the Cornette Library in the northwest corner.
+The Periodicals Unit is located on the second floor of the Cornette Library in the northwest corner.
 Turn right at the top of the front stairs (east wall) and then left at the Current Periodicals stacks.
 The most recent issue of many popular journals, magazines, and newspapers are temporarily shelved in the Atrium Reading Area on the first floor.